Justice Department defends Apple monitor in e-books case

 A spokesman for Apple did not respond to an email requesting comment.

-Following a 2-1/2-week trial, Cote ruled on July 10 that Apple was liable for conspiring with five publishers to raise e-book prices above those established by the dominant retailer in the market, Amazon Inc (AMZN.O).
+Following a 2-1/2-week trial, Cote ruled on July 10 that Apple was liable for conspiring with five publishers to raise e-book prices above those established by the dominant retailer in the market, Amazon Inc.

 She imposed an injunction against the company in September and in October she appointed Bromwich, a former federal prosecutor, to review Apple's antitrust compliance policies, procedures and training for two years.